mperdikeas/js-minmax-wt-alpha-beta-pruning/README.md

     ) => TMinMaxResult<MoveGTP>;
 ```

-You can see from the above type definition that function *minmax* uses generic type parameters (that's what
+You can see from the above type definition that function *minmax* uses generic type parameters (as
+both *GameStateGTP* and *MoveGTP* are generic type parameters that parametrize the *MinMaxFT*
-"*GTP*" stands for) and is agnostic as to the actual structures the client programmer uses to represent
+type &mdash; incidentally, "*GTP*" stands for "Generic Type Parameter") and is agnostic as to
-game state or game moves.
+the actual structures the client programmer uses to represent game state or game moves.

-All FlowTypes types defined in *minmax-interface.js* that are likely to be found useful by client programmers are
+All Flow types defined in *minmax-interface.js* that are likely to be found useful by a
-imported and re-exported from the *index.js* file which defines the public interface.
-Obviously, this only
+client programmers using Flow are imported and re-exported from the *index.js* file which
-concerns client programmers who wish to use FlowType for static type checking.
+defines the public interface.